Fish oil has been heavily researched over the last few decades.

 Reductions in Anxiety

-Research has demonstrated that fish oil can help to reduce anxiety.
+Research has demonstrated that fish oil can assist to reduce anxiety.
 This study was for medical students.
 They did a pre and post self-report test that measured anxiety called the Beck Anxiety Inventory.
 A dosage of 2.5 grams of omega-3 was able to reduce anxiety by 20%.

 Smith-Ryan, A. E. & Antonio, J. (2013).
 Sports Nutrition and Performance Enhancing Supplements.
 Linus Learning.